 Then, you have the beast—the 18th, a long par-4.
 The water only comes into play off the tee for really long hitters, but then it’s a major factor the rest of the way in.
 Short hitters may choose to lay up to the right and play it as a three shot hole (like I had to do after a mediocre drive).
 The green is protected on the left and behind by the water and those aforementioned shaved-down false edges, so you have to figure out how aggressive you want to be.
 On all three of these holes, though, the greens are much larger than they look from the clubhouse view.
 So they are admittedly not quite as intimidating from the course level, but you still have to be very smart with your approach shots and angles.

 Beyond those three holes, the North and South courses have a lot of similarities.
-The front nines run parallel to one another and feature similar remote desert scenery in the northeast part of the Valley and nice rugged desert design elements reminiscent at times of the acclaimed Desert Willow courses.
+The front nines run parallel to one another and feature similar remote desert scenery in the northeast part of the Valley.
+The nice rugged desert design elements were reminiscent at times of the acclaimed Desert Willow courses.
 One other big difference is the canal that runs through several key holes on the South.
 It only comes into play once on the North (the 9th hole).
 I really like both designs a lot.
 I would agree that those three water holes on North are the most memorable on either course, but overall I personally feel the South is a stronger and more interesting layout.
 That’s just my opinion, though.
 I encourage you to check out both Terra Lago courses and make that judgment yourself.

 For the price I paid ($65 early bird time), I felt Terra Lago (North) was worth it all things considered.
 That’s probably the top end of what I’d prefer to pay here.
 They do have good facilities, good practice areas and excellent service/conditioning that rival most other nice courses in the Coachella Valley.
 I played early in the morning, first off the tee paired with another twosome from Calgary, and we had a good time on a beautiful morning in the desert as the sun came up and the wind (one thing that could deter people from playing here) stayed calm.